penspinner/stevenliao/README.md

 This project houses my personal site.
 It is a monorepo with a Remix app and a Next app that renders the same pages.
 The pages, components, and utilities are shared through packages.
 Note that this project is overengineered for learning purposes.

 - To check out the Remix version, visit https://stevenliao.vercel.app/.
-- The Next version is a WIP.
+- To check out the Next version, visit https://stevenliao-next.vercel.app/.

 ## Development